Ways to get a prenup

 - The prenup must be entered into voluntarily (i.e., not under some type of force like coercion, duress, fraud, undue influence, etc.).

-- The prenup must not include unlawful terms (don’t go including illegal acts or clauses that violate state laws).
+- The prenup must not include unlawful terms (don’t include illegal acts or clauses that violate state laws, such as including child custody arrangements).

 - The prenup must not include unconscionable terms.